SEC4SR/SEC4SR/README.md

 [libKMCUDA=6.2.3](https://github.com/src-d/kmcuda), kmeans-pytorch=0.3, torch-lfilter=0.0.3,
 pesq=0.0.2, pystoi=0.3.3, librosa=0.8.0, kaldi-io=0.9.4

+Note: libKMCUDA and kmeans-pytorch=0.3 are used by our proposed feature-level defense **Feature Compression (FeCo)**, for GPU and CPU version, respectively.
 If you don't have GPU, you can skip libKMCUDA.
+If you have problem in installing libKMCUDA, see [my instructions](instructions_install_libKMCUDA.md).

 If you want to use speech_compression methods in `defense/speech_compression.py`, you should also install `ffmpeg` and the required de/en-coders.
 See this [instructions](instructions_ffmpeg.md).